Helping Clients Injured by Semi-Truck Drivers

 When a truck driver violates hours of service regulations and causes your injuries, your attorney can examine records to prove excess driving, which can lead to liability.
 Even if there was no record of a violation, we can use other evidence to show that drowsy driving led to the crash.
 If a truck driver caused your accident, the trucking company that employs the driver can generally also be liable for your losses.
 We can file the appropriate insurance claims to seek recovery for your:

 - Lost income and future earnings

 Contact a Truck Accident Lawyer in Los Lunas Today

-The Law Firm of David C. Chavez, LLC, handles complex truck accident claims, including those stemming from excess driving of semi-trucks.
+The David C. Chavez Law Firm, handles complex truck accident claims, including those stemming from excess driving of semi-trucks.
 If you believe you might have a case, please contact us online or call 505-865-9696 for a free case evaluation.